 Once you have completed the cost estimate, check it to avoid mistakes.
 Check the rates, formulas, and quantities to make sure that they are correct.

-Making proper estimations, creating project budgets and controlling costs are essential to project success.
+Making proper estimations, creating project budgets and controlling costs is essential to project success.
 Creating a proper project budget is an important factor that affects almost everything within a project.
 Note that conflicts between the client and the contractor often arise from wrong estimations.
 In this article, we talked about the importance of cost estimation in project management.
 You can use the comments section to add or share anything regarding cost estimation in project management.